The-Social-Proof-Foundation/docs/getting-started/roadmap.md

 * [ ] Continued Marketing Campaign: Launch mission-driven videos and demos of what is to come.
 * [ ] Launch $MySo on Uniswap: Making the token available for trading on the Uniswap platform on April 24th, 2025, at 12:00 PM CST.
 {% endstep %}

 {% step %}
+## **Testnet Launch (Done)**

+This phase marks the official launch of the MySocial platform and its core features:

+***

+* [x] Testnet Launch: Deploying a test network for trial and feedback.
+* [x] Testnet Faucet Activation: Enabling users to obtain test tokens for experimentation.
+* [x] Google Chrome Wallet Extension: Releasing a browser extension for seamless user interaction.
+* [x] Open sourcing SDKs, APIs, and CLIs: Providing developers with tools to build on MySocial.
+* [x] Node Infrastructure Setup: Establishing the necessary infrastructure to support network operations.
+{% endstep %}

+{% step %}